 The parameters of that position have to be clearly defined when a CMO is joining an organization, otherwise, there can be conflict between the CMO and CEO.

 This article defines what a CMO is and outlines the role’s typical responsibilities.

 The Chief Marketing Officer, or CMO, is an executive role that oversees a business’s marketing efforts including brand management, marketing research and communications, and distribution channel management among many others.

 CMOs are on a level with other “C-level” executives and are the highest position in an organization’s marketing department.

 Typical responsibilities of a CMO include marketing strategy, analytics, and management.
 Strategy is the creative process of being a CMO; this is where all the business’s potential is compiled into a marketing strategy that aligns with the organization’s goals.

 The job of marketing is clear enough.
 Marketing is selling a product or service on a large scale via advertising or other marketing techniques, with the aim of increasing revenue and, ideally, getting a strong return on investment.

-The CMO or chief marketing officer is the most important marketing position in an organization.
-The CMO is responsible for the success of a company’s marketing efforts.
+The CMO is the most important marketing position in an organization.
+This role is responsible for the success of a company’s marketing efforts.
 As a result of this responsibility being crystal clear, the CMO is held accountable if the marketing strategy is not successful or not as successful as predicted.
 This explains why the chief marketing officer role has the highest turnover rate of any c-suite executive, with the average tenure of a CMO being 43 months.

 One explanation as to why this is the case, as pointed out by the Harvard Business Review, is that the lack of success of a chief marketing officer in an organization is due to something wrong with the relationship between the CEO and CMO.